Skip to content

 Select a Snowflake storage integration from the drop-down list.
 Storage integrations are required to permit Snowflake to read data from and write to your cloud storage location (Amazon S3, Azure Blob Storage, Google Cloud Storage) and must be set up in advance of selection.
 Only available when Stage Authentication is set to Storage Integration.

 Select an S3 bucket for temporary storage.
 Ensure your access credentials have S3 access and permission to write to the bucket.
+Read Secret definitions for details on setting up access.
 The temporary objects created in this bucket will be removed again after the load completes, they are not kept.

 Use Accelerated Endpoint = boolean